givemepower8/Phaser3Practices/docs/COC.md

 Battle blimp sends the CC troop on top of the town hall much quicker.
 In air troop strategy, it's often used with clone spell when battle blimps sends 8 balloons or 1 electro dragon and 1 balloon on top of town hall.
 Clone spell brings in more balloons or one more electro dragon to speed up the attack.
 With rage spell, it cause massive damage close to town hall which eases up the attacks by following air troops.

 Still, it the war base design has the town hall out at the edge, battle blimp is not that useful.

+If the opponent put the air sweeper in wrong position, blimp and clone spell can cause massive damage in the town hall area.

 ##### Stone slammer